SachinSangaal/FocusGuard-Chrome-Extension/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to open issues for feature requests or bug reports.

-1.Fork the repository.
+1. Fork the repository.
-2.Create a new branch (git checkout -b feature/your-feature).
+2. Create a new branch (git checkout -b feature/your-feature).
-3.Commit your changes (git commit -am 'Add new feature').
+3. Commit your changes (git commit -am 'Add new feature').
-4.Push to the branch (git push origin feature/your-feature).
+4. Push to the branch (git push origin feature/your-feature).
-5.Create a new Pull Request.
+5. Create a new Pull Request.